If your child is missing

 - Telephone numbers and social media account names

-- Details of any recent events that could be linked with their disappearance – this is the point where parents can express their concern about child sexual exploitation.
-If you suspect that your child is being groomed or sexually exploited, you should say so.
+- Details of any recent events that could be linked with their disappearance – this is the point where parents can express their concern about child exploitation.
+If you suspect that your child is being groomed or exploited, you should say so.
 You should also say if your child has been missing before.

 It may be useful to give examples of other aspects of your child’s recent history including:

 - Recently frequented locations

 Possible responses to a missing child report

 Once you have reported your child missing to the police, they will make an assessment of the level of risk to them.
 Your child’s age and circumstances of their disappearance (eg whether or not they have been reported missing before) will dictate the level of investigation they undertake.
 This may include:

 - Searching the areas where your child was last seen, or is known to frequent.
 This will include your own home and garden, shed and/or garage.